khayamkhan852/Full-Connection-Website-in-PHP-/README.md

 # Full-Connection-Website-in-PHP-

-this is a mini website where you can send message to anyone and receive message from anyone locally
+this is a complete mini php website where you can :
+  # Login
+  # Sign Up
+  # Logout
+  # Send Message
+  # Inbox
+  # Outbox